 - Flip back over so the flat side is against the cutting board, and stack the rounds up.
 Chop into 3/4″ cubes,

-- Repeat process with the other side.
+- Repeat the process with the other side.
 This side will have seeds in the middle, so instead of cutting into cubes, trim the squash flesh off from around the seeds ensuring that all the pieces are similar in size to the first batch.

-Save these pieces in a container in your freezer, and when it is full simply add them to a large stock pot, add some salt and whole black pepper and boil for about an hour or longer or until you are satisfied with the flavour.
+Save these pieces in a container or bag in your freezer, and when it is full simply add them to a large stockpot, add some salt and whole black pepper and boil for about an hour, or until you are satisfied with the flavour.
 Strain and store the stock in your freezer in 1.5L yogurt containers, which is the perfect amount for this soup.

-Notes On Recipe for Squash Lentil Soup
+Notes On Butternut Squash Curry Lentil Soup

 Red lentils do not need to be pre-soaked and can usually be added straight into the recipe without any pre-preparation.
 I always suggested washing your lentils, as good quality local lentils will often have a few tiny pebbles in the mix.

-If you are are not a fan of curry, you can opt to leave the curry powder, cumin and coriander out.
+If you are not a fan of curry, you can opt to leave the curry powder, cumin and coriander out.
 The onion and garlic offer enough flavour that the recipe does not need the extra spices.
 Additionally, I love making a spicy butternut squash lentil soup by adding more chillies.

 After the butternut squash lentil soup is finished cooking, you have the option of taking a potato masher or pastry cutter and mashing up the squash chunks which leaves with a nice hearty chunky butternut squash lentil soup.
 Alternatively, you can use a stick blender to puree the soup to form a creamy consistency.
 A blender can be used as well, just make sure it has a steam vent when blending hot liquids.

 My Other Favourite Lentil Soup Recipes

 If you have checked out some of my other recipes you probably know I’m a big fan of lentil soups.
-This is one of my favourite recipes for introducing legume-skeptics to the world of lentils, as the red lentils break apart nicely and they are barely recognizable.
+This is one of my favourite recipes for introducing legume-skeptics to the world of lentils as the red lentils break apart nicely and are barely recognizable.

-Curried Butternut Squash Lentil Soup
+Butternut Squash Curry Lentil Soup